 Thanks to the tough plastic hull, the Perception Tribe 9.5 is almost impossible to seriously damage during day-to-day use.
 If you punch a hole in this kayak I’ll be amazed.
 I’d still exercise some caution when carrying the boat to the water’s edge and would carry it instead of dragging it whenever possible since it doesn’t have a skid plate.

 The same goes for landing in rough water or rocky beaches.
 Doing this or dragging it too often can cause the plastic to scratch and peel over time.
 This will diminish the boat’s paddling efficiency over time and slow it down even more.

 For storage, it’s best to store it out of direct sunlight.
 Prolonged exposure to daylight when not in use can cause the plastic to weaken and warp.

-The Tribe is one of the lighter hard-sided recreational kayaks out there, checking in at less than 50 pounds when empty.
+The Perception Tribe 9.5 is one of the lightest hard-sided recreational kayaks out there, checking in at less than 50 pounds when empty.
 It feels light as air when two people are carrying it and even some solo paddlers should be able to move it by themselves.

 The bow and stern handles are “T-handles” on a string, my preferred handle type over the handles built directly into the hull.

 Perception has even placed a handle along the side of the boat.
 While this may seem overkill, this gives solo paddlers a central handhold that keeps the boat’s weight balanced and centered.

 Features & Accessories

 The Perception Tribe comes with scupper holes which are common in boats of this design.
 Perception does sell scupper plugs for the Tribe 9.5, but they’re not included with the base package.
 If you want to paddle in colder water and don’t want to get wet, these plugs are worth the extra investment.